Frequently Asked Questions for the JTAA Lacrosse 2022 Spring Rec Season

 ANSWER: No. Due to safety issues and fairness to the other players, all players will be placed in their respective age divisions according to their birth date and this policy will be strictly enforced.
 JTAA, JTAA Lacrosse, and SFYLL take the issue of "playing down" very seriously and we will not accommodate requests to play in a lower age division regardless of the reason.

 ANSWER: We do not encourage play up but it can be allowed under some very special circumstances and the guidelines will vary from year to year, depending on how many registered players we have in the two respective age groups and other factors.
-For any potential play up requests, please email email@example.com and we will discuss further.
+For any potential play up requests, please email Lacrosse@jtaa.org and we can discuss the issue further.

 Yes.
-Boys in all age divisions except for FiddleStix, will be asked to participate in player evaluations on January 28, 2018.
+Boys in all age divisions will be asked to participate in player evaluations during the first week of practice.
 Coaches and board members will place players on teams to help ensure that each team is as competitive as possible.
-You will receive an email in early January confirming the date and time of the player evaluations.
 These are evaluations, not try-outs.
 Every child who wants to play will play in our rec program.

 These player evaluations are necessary so that skill level can be distributed as evenly as possible among the teams.
 It is very important that all players be evaluated.
 We would rather have a player attend for a portion of their session than not come at all.
 To be fair to all coaches and players alike, if your son still cannot make the player evaluation session, they will be selected to a team through a blind draft "hat pick" process at the end of the draft.
 The coach that is due the next pick at the end of the draft process will be given the first "hat pick".
 JTAA Lacrosse's goal is to be as fair as possible in team selection and the "hat pick" rule helps to ensure that fairness and the integrity of the process.
 There are no exceptions to the "hat pick" rule.

 ANSWER: Unfortunately, we cannot place kids on specific teams by request before the season starts.
-It is against league rules and it helps to upset competitive balance.
+It is against our program rules and it helps to upset competitive balance.
 Each coach on the field is properly certified and qualified to coach your child.
-You can email us at firstname.lastname@example.org to discuss your specific situations such as carpooling and kids being on the same team with the coaches in your age division.
-We will present those requests to the coaches in your age group to work out a fair solution to all.
+You can email us at Lacrosse@jtaa.org to discuss your specific situations such as carpooling and kids being on the same team with the coaches in your age division.
+We ask for a donation of $100 to the JTAA general scholarship fund for any requests that we can fulfill.
+We will present those requests to the coaches in your age group when teams are selected to work out a fair solution to all.
+In past seasons, just about all requests worked out for everyone.

-18. Does the youngest divisions FiddleStix and U7 play a full season of games?
+19. Does the youngest division 6U play a full season of games?

-ANSWER: The U7 Developmental Program is designed to introduce generally Kindergarten through 1st graders to the sport of lacrosse.
+ANSWER: Yes.
+The 6U Developmental Program is designed to introduce this age group to the sport of lacrosse.
 They will learn basic lacrosse concepts and skills through a series of drills and activities taught in a small group setting.
-Protective equipment (i.e., helmets, pads) is used in the U7 program.
-The instruction and activity level is age appropriate and prepares young players for the U9 program.
-The U7 teams play the same number of weekend Saturday games as the older divisions do and you should plan on traveling the same as the older divisions.
+Protective equipment (i.e., helmets, pads) is used in the 6U program.
+The instruction and activity level is age appropriate and prepares the young players for the 8U program.
+The 6U teams also play at JCP and will play the same Saturdays as the older divisions do.

-ANSWER: Lacrosse is played with ten players on the field for each team.
-Lacrosse positions break down to four basic roles, they are:
+Lacrosse 7v7 positions break down to four basic roles, they are:

 Goalies – Last line of defense committed to preventing the ball from entering the goal.
 (1)